no-day/fp-ts-sized-vectors/README.md

 ### Lookups

-The fact that the vectors carry their lengths as typelevel information gives us many useful compile time guarantees.
+The fact that the vectors carry their lengths as type level information gives us many useful compile time guarantees.
 Below you can see that we receive a `number` for _in range_ indices and something of type `unknown` for _out of bounds_ indices.
 That works because we specify the indices as number literals.

 We do not receive any union types like `number | undefined` or `Option<number>`.
 That's one of the main advantages over the `Array` type.

-#### Vec 2
+Vec 2

 <!-- GEN:START (SNIPPET:file=./examples/one.ts&name=lookupA) -->